-THE BUDDHA AND DR FÜHRER, by CHARLES ALLEN
+THE BUDDHA AND DR FÜHRER

 In January 1898 a British landowner, William Claxton Peppé, excavated a large Buddhist brick stupa on his estate close to India’s border to Nepal.
 At a depth of 24 feet he uncovered a huge stone coffer, within which were a number of reliquary vases together with a mass of jewels and gold offerings.
 The opening of the Piprahwa stupa followed on from the discovery nearby of the birthplace of the Buddha (Lumbini) and the legendary city (Kapilavastu) where he had grown into manhood as Prince Sidhartha, but what made this discovery so important was an inscription found on the top of one of the reliquary caskets – declaring it to contain ashes of the Buddha left there by members of his own Sakya clan.
 This news aroused world-wide interest, not least in the Buddhist World, since no other so well authenticated relics of the Buddha had ever been found.
 But almost immediately it became known that a German archaeologist, Dr Anton Führer, working nearby at the same time had not only made bogus claims and faked his results but had also been associated with the dig.
 Führer was quickly unmasked by a British magistrate who himself had a stake in the excavation.

 Charles Allen was born in Cawnpore in the last years of the British Raj.
 His family’s association with India dates back to the battle of Seringapatam in 1799.
 His great-grandfather brought the young Rudyard Kipling out to work on his newspaper, the Civil Military Gazette.
 Mr Allen is a traveller, writer and broadcaster, specialising in India and the Far East.
-He is the author of Plain Tales of the Raj and most recently a critical biography of Kipling.

 Also by this author, The Prisoner of Kathmandu.